How to Not Waste $10,000 Like I Did: Build Imperfect but Profitable

 The Expensive Pitfalls

-Looking back, I can see exactly where the money went:
+When I look back, I can see exactly where the money went, and none of it was the true problem.

 Subscriptions to tools I thought I “needed” but barely touched.

-Programs that promised clarity but dumped more worksheets than strategy.
+Programs that promised clarity but offered more worksheets than real strategy.

 Hours tweaking my website instead of making real offers.

-Branding that looked polished but didn’t actually communicate the value I bring to clients.
+Branding that looked polished but failed to communicate the value I brought to clients.

 Sound familiar?

-We fall into these traps because they feel safe.
-They keep us busy.
+We fall into these traps because they keep us in motion without risk.
+They help us feel like we’re making progress.
 But busy doesn’t pay the bills.

 Profit > Perfect